dotnet/jitutils/src/jit-rl-cse/README.md

 foo();
 int k = j * 3;
 ```
-Here to cheaply preseve the value of `j * 3` the temp must occupy a "callee-save" register and these are a scarce resource (But note in the original program `j` itself was live across the call, so if it turns out that there are no more uses of `j` then the demand on callee saves remains the same).
+Here to cheaply preserve the value of `j * 3` the temp must occupy a "callee-save" register and these are a scarce resource (But note in the original program `j` itself was live across the call, so if it turns out that there are no more uses of `j` then the demand on callee saves remains the same).

-In the JIT there is a related optimization called Hoisting (aka Loop Invariant Code Motion) that will deliberately create CSE opportuntites in order to remove redundant computation from a loop.
+In the JIT there is a related optimization called Hoisting (aka Loop Invariant Code Motion) that will deliberately create CSE opportunities in order to remove redundant computation from a loop.
 For example
 ```C#
 // Before Hoisting
 for (int i = 0; i < 100; i++)